 DevOps metrics are specific data points that show you how well a DevOps software development pipeline is operating.
 These stats are quantitative assessment tools that help you evaluate your DevOps’ effectiveness.

-You can use these metrics to monitor team operations and technical skills.
-And they can enable your DevOps to immediately locate and eliminate any process bottlenecks.
+You can use DevOps metrics to measure, benchmark, and improve team operations and technical skills.
+Moreover, these metrics provide key insight that DevOps teams can use to pinpoint and address any process bottlenecks quickly

 If you want to discover bottlenecks to continuously improve teams’ performance, you can always rely on DevOps Research and Assessments (DORA) metrics—deployment frequency, cycle time, change failure rate, and mean time to restore.
-They have become the standard way for CTOs and VPs of Engineering to get a high-level overview of how their organizations are performing.
+They have become the standard method engineering leaders use to get a high-level overview of how their organizations are performing.
+They’re also a great starting point for setting up an engineering metrics program.

 But DORA metrics aren’t a perfect solution because they’re lagging indicators and they don’t tie directly to business outcomes.
 Too much focus on DORA metrics ignores the bigger picture.
-So let’s look at a few key metrics you should include with the 4 DORA metrics.
+So let’s look at a few key DevOps Metrics you should include with the 4 DORA metrics.

-DevOps metrics are plentiful, so you need to narrow in on the key performance indicators relevant to your business needs.
-We’ve compiled this list of 7 DevOps KPIs to help you get started.
+DevOps DORA metrics are plentiful, so you need to narrow in on the key performance indicators relevant to your business needs.
+We’ve compiled this list of 21 DevOps KPIs to help you with measuring DevOps success.

 1. Cycle Time